Good Morning!

 and

-life to serving and educating youth
+who dedicated his entire life to serving and educating youth

 —boys and girls,